poult-lab/daily-word/english_words_ learning.md

 [n] Jennifer Crumbley, Michigan school shooter's mother, to testify in manslaughter trial.

 "the crime of killing sb illegally but not deliberately"

-05.testimony /ˈtestɪmoʊni/

-[n] Can I refuse to give testimony?

-"a formal written or spoken statement saying what you know to be true, usually in court"